ucb-stat133/stat133-fall-2017/syllabus/faqs.md

 ### What if I don't agree with all the course policies?

-If there is one or more [policies](policies.md) you don't agree with, then please seriously reconsider your enrollment in the course.
+If there is one or more [policies](policies.md) you don't agree with, then please reconsider your enrollment in the course.
 I am assuming that all students completely agree with the course policies.

 ### Is this course a good fit if I don't have any programming experience?